Sergei Yesenin: Life and work

-In September 1918, Yesenin became friends with Anatoly Marienhof, with whom he founded the Russian literary movement of imaginism.
+In September 1918 Yesenin became friends with Anatoly Marienhof, with whom he founded the Russian literary movement of imaginism.
 Describing their group's general appeal, he wrote in 1922: "Prostitutes and bandits are our fans.
 With them, we are pals.
 Bolsheviks do not like us due to some kind of misunderstanding."
-In January 1919, Yesenin signed the Imaginists' Manifest.
+In January 1919, Yesenin signed the Imaginists' Manifesto.
 In February he, Marienhof and Vadim Shershenevich, founded the Imaginists' publishing house.
 Before that, Yesenin became a member of the Moscow Union of Professional Writers and several months later was elected a member of the All-Russian Union of Poets.
-Two of his books, Kobyliyu Korabli (Mare's Ships) and Klyuchi Marii (The Keys of Mary) came out later that year.
+Two of his books, Kobyli Korabli (Кобыльи корабли, Mare's Ships) and Klyuchi Marii (Ключи Марии, The Keys of Mary) came out later that year.

-In July–August 1920, Yesenin toured the Russian South, starting in Rostov-on-Don and ending in Tiflis, Georgia.
+In July–August 1920, Yesenin toured the Russian South, starting in Rostov-on-Don and ending in Tiflis (Tbilisi), Georgia.
 In November 1920, he met Galina Benislavskaya, his future secretary and close friend.
 Following an anonymous report, he and two of his Imaginist friends, brothers Alexander and Ruben Kusikovs, were arrested by the Cheka in October but released a week later on the solicitation of his friend Yakov Blumkin.
 In the course of that year, the publication of three of Yesenin's books were refused by publishing house Goslitizdat.
 His Triptych collection came out through the Skify Publishers in Berlin.
-Next year saw the collections Confessions of a Hooligan (January) and Treryaditsa (February) published.
-The drama in verse Pygachov came out in December 1921, to much acclaim.
+Next year saw the collections Confession of a Hooligan (January) and Treryaditsa (February) published.
+The drama in verse Pugachov came out in December 1921, to much acclaim.

 In May 1921, he visited a friend, the poet Alexander Shiryaevets, in Tashkent, giving poetry readings and making a short trip to Samarkand.
-In the fall of 1921, while visiting the studio of painter Georgi Yakulov, Yesenin met the Paris-based American dancer Isadora Duncan, a woman 18 years his senior.
+In the autumn of 1921, while visiting the studio of painter Georgi Yakulov, Yesenin met the Paris-based American dancer Isadora Duncan, a woman 18 years his senior.
 She knew only a dozen words in Russian, and he spoke no foreign languages.
 Nevertheless, they married on 2 May 1922.
 Yesenin accompanied his celebrity wife on a tour of Europe and the United States.
 His marriage to Duncan was brief and in May 1923, he returned to Moscow.

 In his 1922 autobiography, Yesenin wrote: "Russia's recent nomadic past does not appeal to me, and I am all for civilization.
 But I dislike America intensely.
 America is a stinking place where not just art is being murdered, but with it, all the loftiest aspirations of humankind.
 If it's America that we are looking up to, as [a model for our] future, then I'd rather stay under our greyish skies...
-We do not have those skyscrapers that's managed to produce up to date nothing but Rockefeller and McCormick, but here Tolstoy, Dostoyevsky, Pushkin and Lermontov were born."
+We do not have those skyscrapers that have so far managed to produce nothing but Rockefeller and McCormick, but here Tolstoy, Dostoyevsky, Pushkin and Lermontov were born."